Vectorial1024/v1024_civilian_fleets/README.md

 </diff>
 ```

+### Patch finished!
+We should test that the patch works.

+You can launch the game and assign ships to others using the `Mimic` menu, and you should see that your new fleet subordinates are not using the `Mimic` command, but your actual custom aiscript command instead.

+If that is the case, then congratulations!
+You have successfully made your custom aiscript compatible with Civilian Fleets.
+Your mod users will now also enjoy the benefits of the Civilian Fleets mod, e.g. persistent fleet orders.

 ## Other Stuff
 This serves as an important reminder to never skip steps, respect legacy methods, and never make breaking updates without auto-fixes.